 Personally, I think that sometimes all of us should act like a guy from “Yes, man!” (which I recommend, by the way, such a positive movie).

-But if you have those thoughts that you’ve missed something (like me sometimes), then think about it.
+But if you have those thoughts that you’ve missed something, then think about it.
 Be careful because one day you might wake up and realise that actually, nothing special has happened to you.
 I wish that in the future my photo album will be filled with photos from parties, festivals, events, meetings with my friends, travels and simply, good moments.
-Not only pictures of my cat who looked like a reincarnation of Hitler at that moment
+Not only pictures of my grumpy cat

 (although, it’s worth remembering too!).
 Youth has its own rights, I said it before.
 So maybe we should appreciate that and do the things while we still can?